etkaar/server-with-pikvm/Assembly.md

 ### 4.2 USB 2.0 OTG Cable

 We do not power the Raspberry Pi using its USB-C port, but we still make use of this port as this port offers OTG (USB On-The-Go) which is required for PiKVM to control the keyboard and mouse of the server and offer a mass storage device.
-Therefore, we still need to create our own cable from an USB 2.0 cable with four (4) wires.
+Therefore, we still need to create our own cable from an USB-C <-> USB 2.0 cable with four (4) wires.
 Cables with only two wires are not suitable.

   | Color | Use Case | GPIO |
   | :-- | :-- | :--: |